jerdog/devex-and-devops-success-revealHugo/content/_index.md

 ### Things to think about
 #### Focus on Developer Well-Being

+- Flexible working arrangements
+- Tools that reduce frustration and burnout
+- A culture that values learning and growth

 {{% note %}}
 Recognizing the impact of developer satisfaction on productivity and creativity, organizations will increasingly prioritize measures that enhance well-being.
 This includes flexible working arrangements, tools that reduce frustration and burnout, and a culture that values learning and growth.
 {{% /note %}}